-Non-Measure Data
+Non-Measure Data/Population Counts

-Note that if one responds "Yes" to the question "Did your facility sample?" then two additional data entry fields will appear.
-Enter the sample size used for the measures listed next to the data entry fields.
+Note that if one responds "Yes" to the question "Did your facility use global sampling?" then an additional data entry field will appear.
+Enter the sample size used for the measures that allow sampling in the data entry field.